My Research

 My Work

-My research focuses on the ethics of emerging technologies, particularly AI technologies.
-My paper “A Sociotechnological System Approach to AI Ethics” (forthcoming in AI & Society) conceptualizes AI research products as distributed sociotechnological systems with human and artifactual components.
+My research focuses on the ethics of emerging technology, particularly AI.
+My paper “A Sociotechnological-System Approach to AI Ethics” conceptualizes AI research products as distributed sociotechnological systems with human and artifactual components.
 The tendency to start theorizing with machines and their intrinsic features—for example, talking of autonomous systems as “self-sufficient, self-reliant, and independent” —stems from a misunderstanding of both autonomy (at least as the notion applies to AI agents) and the human-machine relationship.
-The sociotechnological systems account, by focusing on the relationships that obtain between machine and human elements of AI systems, dispels common moral objections to autonomous AI tech, such as the idea that they open up an unacceptable “gap” where no one can be held morally responsible for their behavior.
+The sociotechnological-system account, by focusing on the relationships that obtain between humans and AI algorithms, dispels common moral objections to autonomous AI tech, such as the idea that they open up an unacceptable “gap” where no one can be held morally responsible for their behavior.
 By keeping the connections between humans and machines in focus, the perspective opens the door to novel ideas about how to maintain the safety of, and human control over, increasingly intelligent AI systems.

 My research also looks at the ethics of AI-based military technologies, especially the moral debate over autonomous weapons.
 A survey of the ethical literature provides a host of reasons not to deploy such systems; international campaigns (e.g., The Campaign to Stop Killer Robots), NGOs, and governments are calling for a ban.
 I disagree with these trends (Riesen, 2022).
-If we ban autonomous weapons now, then we give up on large moral benefits accruing in the future because they have the potential to massively reduce psychological, moral, and lethal risk on both sides of future conflicts.
-There is, therefore, an extremely strong positive moral case for continued development, even when weighed against the objections leveled against such systems by ethicists.
+If we ban autonomous weapons, then we may be giving up on large moral benefits accruing in the future, as such weapons have the potential to massively reduce psychological, moral, and lethal risk on both sides of future conflicts.
+There is, therefore, a strong positive moral case for continued development, even when weighed against the moral objections to such systems.

-I’m also engaged in projects related to the existence of moral expertise.
-According to recent surveys, roughly two out of three ethicists deny their own expertise.
-At the same time, preliminary evidence suggests that four in five ethicists are cognitivists (i.e., four in five believe in moral facts).
-If there are moral facts, and if humans can come to know (or have epistemically warranted beliefs concerning) them, then how does making their study one’s life occupation not make the one’s moral beliefs more likely to be true?
-The epistemic conditions constitutive of expertise generally apply no less to morality than science or the law.
-And the existence of moral expertise has important ramifications for technology ethics, particularly the AI safety research program known as value alignment.
+I’m also engaged in projects related to the existence of ethical expertise.
+According to recent surveys, roughly two-thirds of ethicists deny their own expertise.
+At the same time, preliminary evidence suggests that four out of five ethicists are cognitivists, i.e., they believe in moral facts.
+If there are moral facts, and if humans can come to know (or have epistemically warranted beliefs about ) them, then how does making their study one’s life occupation not elevate the epistemic status of ethicists moral judgments?
+The epistemic conditions constitutive of expertise generally apply no less to ethics than to science or the law.
+The existence of ethical expertise has important ramifications for technology ethics, particularly the AI safety research program known as value alignment.
 We want AI systems to do what is best, or at least what is permissible, when operating in morally complex domains.
-Mark Boespflug and I argue that AI behavior ought to be aligned with ideal values, at least for AI agents confronting difficult moral choices.
-Ideal values are the moral preferences, beliefs, virtues, judgments, intuitions, etc. that humans ought to have.
-In our paper “Aligning with Ideal Values: A Proposal for Anchoring AI in Moral Expertise” (2025, AI & Ethics), we argue that the best way to approximate the content of ideal values for the purposes of alignment is to study the aggregated judgments of moral experts.
+Mark Boespflug and I argue that AI behavior ought to be aligned with ideal values.
+In our paper “Aligning with Ideal Values: A Proposal for Anchoring AI in Moral Expertise” (2025, AI & Ethics), we argue that the best way to approximate the content of ideal values for the purposes of alignment is to aggregate the considered judgments of ethical experts.